 Ari reached out and put a hand on his arm.
 “No,” she corrected him, “I am sorry.
 For you.
 Is this…normal?” she asked, pity and amazement in her tone.

 Russ shifted uncomfortably.
-“Well…no, I mean, they’re not all like that, you know.”
+“Well…for her, yeah, but no, I mean, they’re not all like that, you know.”
 He looked at Arielle again, not wanting to insult her just for being female, “I mean, it’s just… well, you know…it‘s…complicated.” he added, his voice trailing off.
 Then he continued, firmly, “My kids are my responsibility.
 I get that.
 I just wish things were more fair.
 But…fair is relative.”
 He immediately felt guilty; who was he to talk to her about ‘fair’?
 She was looking at him with nothing but sympathy, though, so he finished, “I will always have my kids’ backs.”

 Arielle squeezed his hand.
 “I know that.
-And everyone else-unless they’re crazy-knows that too.”
+And everyone else-unless they are crazy-knows that too.”
 He nodded grimly, but despite that reassurance, she could feel the weariness coming off him in waves.
 “Listen,” she claimed, “I know what your problem is.”
 Russ raised an eyebrow, as if ready to hear another lecture.
 Instead, Ari pressed on, “You need a break.
 We all need one once in awhile.
-So… welcome to Spoiling 101!”
+So…” she stood up straight in front of the couch, as if she were one of her professors addressing a lecture hall, and announced in an authoritative tone, “welcome to Spoiling 101!”

-The singer looked up at her, his former exhausted expression replaced by a mixture of surprise/curiosity.
-He started to smile as Ari announced, “And it starts–with the right music!”
+The singer looked up at her, his former exhausted expression replaced by a mixture of surprise and curiosity.
+He started to smile as Ari switched back to her own tone of voice, “And it starts–with the right music!”
 She got up and went over to his stereo.
 It was the first thing she noticed when she went to someone’s house, and told her a lot about them.
 Like her, Russ had a massive collection of just about every style of music.
 She flipped through it, considering some, then discarding them.
 Russ had started to get up, but Ari turned around, stopping him by holding up her hand.
 “Nope-I got this.” she informed him.
 He gave her another little smile and sat back down, obedient.